d-beck/shopify-partner-agreement/shopify-partner-terms.md

 1. Solicit or permit reviews that are fake, inaccurate, irrelevant, misleading, being used improperly for commercial gain, posted in exchange for a financial or other gain, posted multiple times (whether from the same or more than one account), misleading as to the reviewer's identity or their connection to the Application or Theme being reviewed, or reviews that contain or link to prohibited or illegal content.
 Reviews on the Shopify App Store and Shopify Theme Store are meant to be unbiased, useful and trustworthy.
 Shopify reserves the right to take any action it deems necessary in respect of a Partner engaged in any of this behaviour, including the right (but not the obligation) to remove or edit reviews;

 2. Include code in any Application which performs any operations not related to the services provided by the Application, whether or not Developer has obtained Merchant consent to do so, and whether or not the Application obtains consent from the end user to do so.
-For the avoidance of doubt, this prohibited activity includes embedding or incorporating code into any Application which utilizes the resources (including CPU resources) of another computer, including for the purposes of cryptocurrency mining;
+For the avoidance of doubt, this prohibited activity includes: embedding or incorporating code into any Application which utilizes the resources (including CPU resources) of another computer, including for the purposes of cryptocurrency mining; using code that is intended to misrepresent website content to falsify SEO metrics; and injecting obfuscated code into a Theme;

 3. Develop or distribute the Application or Theme in any way in furtherance of criminal, fraudulent, or other unlawful activity, or otherwise violate the [Shopify Acceptable Use Policy](https://www.shopify.com/legal/aup); or

 4. Create multiple Applications that offer substantially the same services.

+5. Replace or change credit card input fields or any other similar component or field within the Shopify Checkout, without Shopify's prior written consent.

 ### 3\.
 Additional Shopify Trademark License for Developers